mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2014-05-10-kate-k-portrait.md

 ---
 title: "Hair in your eyes"
-excerpt: "PaperFaces portrait of a Kate K. drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of a Kate K. drawn with Paper for iOS on an iPad."
 image:
   path: &image /assets/images/paperfaces-kate-k.jpg
   feature: *image
   teaser: /assets/images/paperfaces-kate-k-teaser.jpg
   thumbnail: /assets/images/paperfaces-kate-k-150.jpg
 categories: [paperfaces]
-tags: [portrait, illustration, Paper by 53, Sktchy, black and white]
+tags: [portrait, illustration, Paper for iOS, Sktchy, black and white]
 last_modified_at: 2017-01-17T12:58:34-05:00
 ---